 Lastly, keep the cover letter brief.
 Most employers sift through dozens of cover letters, so short and sweet should be the goal.
 Empire Resume experts recommend two to four paragraphs at the most and no more than one printed page.

 Applying for the Position

-Submit your cover letter and resume through the required means, such as the company’s job portal or LinkedIn.
+Apply to the job through the required means, such as the company’s job portal or LinkedIn.
 But remember to always follow up by sending a hard copy via snail mail.
 It’s an extra networking step that can make a HUGE difference.